PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the existing shared decoder apart from its parameter name, so it now uses the shared implementation.
 The fast-precanonicalize orchestrator contains no nested function definitions; graph-aware ordering and mutation remain in the exporter.
+The repair-context collector and channel-first Resize repair also call the shared complete Resize decoder; neither keeps a nested statement parser.
+The shared decoder's explicit outer-call guard subsumes the lower-level Resize decoder guard previously relied on by the repair-local copy.
 Parser migration also removes its dead matching scaffold: unused module/return/ Resize/Pool/LRN/reshape regexes and discarded terminal/Conv match results are not retained beside the shared decoders.
 An AST load check guards this boundary